astronasutarou/fdlsgm/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview
-This package will provide an algorithm and interface to group elementary line segments in terms of direction and vicinity.
+This package provides an algorithm and interface to group elementary line segments in terms of direction and vicinity.
 The algorithm used is based on the algorithm developed by Jang & Hong (2002)[^JH2002].
 The software efficiently finds line segments from a bunch of elemental directed line segments placed in a three-dimensional space.

 ## Dependencies